Introduction

 Relationship Type

-The Relationship Type defines in which SQL tables these columns will be stored, and how.
+The Relationship Type defines the SQL tables in which these columns will be stored, and how.

 - Embed does not create a new table, but embeds new columns within the table of a parent mapping.